 Mr. Online Only

 - You NEVER actually meet them, so their whole profile could be a farce.

-Mr. Online ONLY is exactly what name describes.
+Mr. Online ONLY is exactly as his name describes.
 For whatever reason, these gentlemen prefer to chat online, and will NEVER meet up with you.
-They will instead
+They will instead:

 - Make a million excuses